AhmedAmin90/directory-of-clinics/README.md

 - ScreenShot for the desktop version of the page:
   ![screenshot](./images/desktop-searchresult-screen.png)

-# Internal clinic page (detatils page):
+# Internal clinic page (details page):

-- clinic location with embede google map.
+- clinic location with embedded google map.
 - clinic basic information.

 - ScreenShot for the desktop version of the page: